Khizzr/Course-Assessment-Tool/README.md

 The **Course Assessment Tool** is a console-based software application developed in C# using structured programming techniques.
 Designed for academic environments, it automates the process of conducting multiple-choice question (MCQ) assessments.
 The application parses question sets from external text files, randomizes the order of question delivery, and records local performance metrics.

+V1-V5 are the stages of developments that the program reached, V5 is the COMPLETE version.

 ## Technical Architecture